 As we said above, low heels are best for funerals.
 This pair have the potential to be worn again too, with jeans and a blouse.

 M&S Collection Wide Fit Block Heel Court Shoes

 The soft suede upper gives these shoes a luxe feel.
 The block heel and built-in innersoles make them easy to walk in too.

 Feeling prepared can help take the edge off of the day, so it’s always best to pack your bag the evening before a funeral.
-A roomy tote will ensure there’s enough space for everything you need.
+A roomy tote (like one of our best tote bags) will ensure there’s enough space for everything you need.
 Here’s a short list of the things you might want to bring: